 The state of Wisconsin is home to many infamous serial killers including "Milwaukee Cannibal,"Jeffrey Dahmer.
-With Charles Manson, leader of the Manson Family murder cult, on his deathbed, we wanted to take a closer look at Wisconsin's most infamous killers.

 Ed Gein, "The Butcher of Plainfield," committed two murders in 1954 and 1957 in Plainfield, WI but is most widely known for digging up corpses from local graveyards.

 Gein used pieces of women's bodies to decorate his home.
 When he was caught for his second murder in 1957 police found a lampshade made from the skin of a human face, bowls made of human skulls and more in his home.

 In trial Gein was found unfit by reason of insanity and sent to a maximum-security mental facility in Waupun, WI.

 Gein died at Mendota Mental Health Institute from cancerous respiratory and heart failure in 1984.

 John McCaffary is the only person to be ever be executed by the State of Wisconsin.